Arezookhalili/Arezookhalili.github.io/_posts/2023-09-01-Investigating- Neurodegenerative-mechanisms-in-Zebrafish-Larvae-Using-Lab-on-Chip-Technology.md

 # Further Information  <a name="data-overview"></a>

-Published Work in Peer-Reviewed Scientific Journal (J. of Neuroscience Research, Sep.
-2023): [Loss of Panx1 function in zebrafish alters motor behavior in a lab-on-chip model of Parkinson's disease](https://onlinelibrary.wiley.com/doi/full/10.1002/jnr.25241)
+Published Work in Peer-Reviewed Scientific Journal (J. of Neuroscience Research, 2023): [Loss of Panx1 function in zebrafish alters motor behavior in a lab-on-chip model of Parkinson's disease](https://onlinelibrary.wiley.com/doi/full/10.1002/jnr.25241)